-I did my best to abide by Swamiji’s advice and to keep a positive attitude to: love God, to pray, to stay connected with Yogananda, to pour out my heart to him whenever I felt discouraged, to practice all that I could, to count my blessings, and to resist the impulse to go into negativity.
+I did my best to abide by Swamiji’s advice and keep a positive attitude to love God, pray, stay connected with Yogananda, pour out my heart to him whenever I felt discouraged, practice all that I could, count my blessings, and resist the impulse to go into negativity.
 During that time, I constantly gazed at Yogananda’s photo.

 I set up a daily schedule and committed to following it:

 1. Energization Exercises in a modified form, done while sitting and lying down, 3-5 times a day.

 2. Stretches and modified Ananda Yoga plus affirmations repeated aloud, 3 times a day.

 3. Long meditations 2-3 times a day and during the nights when I could not sleep.

 4. Affirmations, visualizations, and sending healing light to the injured foot, 3-4 times a day.

 I continued gazing at Yogananda’s photo, praying, sharing with him all that I felt and asking for his guidance and strength.
 This practice proved to be very beneficial and I used it at the end of meditation and during the day.
 I had a large photo placed on the desk where I could look at it from the bed and while I ate and a smaller one that I kept by my side all the time.